DRUMS Theory · Quantum Foundations · April 2026

 1. Global Superfluid Field

-In DRUMS, all physical systems are excitations of a single coherent field:
+In DRUMS, all physical systems are excitations of a single coherent superfluid field:

 2. Multi-Particle State as Shared Phase Structure